tooheavy/exceptions4c/wiki/nutshell.md

 # When

- - **`try`**: when a block of code is aware of the possibility that some exception can be thrown within it.
+- `try`: when a block of code is aware of the possibility that some exception can be thrown within it.
- - **`finally`**: when a block of code needs to clean things up, regardless of any exception.
+- `finally`: when a block of code needs to clean things up, regardless of any exception.
- - **`throw`**: when some part of the program finds an error that can't handle, or something really bad happens: division by zero, segmentation fault, etc...
+- `throw`: when some part of the program finds an error that can't handle, or something really bad happens: division by zero, segmentation fault, etc...
- - **`catch`**: ...the flow of the program jumps to a block of code that is able to handle the error.
+- `catch`: ...the flow of the program jumps to a block of code that is able to handle the error.

 # Where

 Cleaning up:

 ```

-{{{
 void * buffer = malloc(1024);

 try{